Snugglywums/CallofDutyMW-API-App/README.md

 # CallofDutyMW-API-App

-An app designed to allow you to compare you're stats with the stats of your friend's.
+An app designed to allow you to compare your stats with the stats of your friend's.
 Some stats that are not available in game are available through this app.
 Stats include player, game, and weapons.